Let's race...

 The famed beach communities of Biarritz and San Sebastian are a short drive away, offering a touch of old Hollywood glamour to your trip.

-Course – Lake swim
+Course - enjoy a lake swim

 Looking for a challenge, or stepping up to the full distance for the first time?
 Vitoria-Gasteiz offers a challenge to all without question, however the favourable conditions, calm lake swim, bike course with distinct climbing sections but plenty of descending and long flat sections through the vineyards, and the multi-lap city run also make it a great option for the first time IRONMAN, or even the first time European racer.

-Swim – 3.8km
+Swim - 3.8KM

 A single lap swim in the Ulibarri-Gamboa lake, two simple left turns bring the athletes back into T1.
-The water temperature often swings into the 20’s (celsius), so make sure you’re prepared for a non-wetsuit swim, from a training and kit perspective.
+The water temperature often swings into the 20’s (celsius), so make sure you're prepared for a non-wetsuit swim, from a training and kit perspective.
+As a split transition it's important to be organised with your packing and preparation, and equally bear in mind the necessary logistics for post race.
+A short transition should make for a quick turn around onto the bike.

-Taking in the cobbled streets of the ancient city, four laps wind through both the historical landmarks and the city’s many green spaces.
+Taking in the cobbled streets of the ancient city, four laps wind through both the historical landmarks and the city's many green spaces.
 Whilst it is flat and mostly fast, there are several dead turns and back and forth sections, so consider your most stable shoes rather than high tech, but less dependable super shoes.
+The laps will pass quickly with aid stations every few miles and the support of the crowds as you pass through the finish area.
+Known for its enthusiastic support, expect the finish line party to go long into the night.

-Spectators – Preparation is key
+Spectators - preparation is key

 Any race with a split transition creates a challenge for spectators, and in the case of Vitoria-Gasteiz, it’s over 20km from T1 to the finish line, so it’s important to plan ahead.
 Fortunately, IRONMAN provides shuttle buses throughout the morning from the city out to the lake.